wegue-oss/wegue/docs/workshop.md

 ]
 ```

-Refresh you map and you should see the airport of Frankfurt in the lower left of the map indicated by a blue circle.
+Refresh your map in the browser and you should see the airport of Frankfurt in the lower left part of the map indicated by a blue circle.
 Admittedly, the airport is difficult to recognize.
 A more prominent styling would be great!

 We can do this by adding the property `style` to our layer object.
 There are multiple options for styling vector layers (see the [style docs](https://meggsimum.github.io/wegue/#/map-layer-configuration?id=style-for-vectorlayers) for details).
 A common option is to define a circle.
 It will show a black circle with a white stroke: